gl2748/hobbes-detroit/README.md

-This repo contains a business website that is built with Gatsby, and Netlify CMS.It follows the JAMstack architecture by using Git as a single source of truth, and Netlify for continuous deployment, and CDN distribution.
+This repo contains a business website that is built with Gatsby, and Netlify CMS.
+It follows the JAMstack architecture by using Git as a single source of truth, and Netlify for continuous deployment, and CDN distribution.

-Really `src/templates` and `src/containers` could be merged, simply called `containers`, if following the container pattern from redux.

-Currently the flow is. `static/admin/config.yml` -> `gatsby-node.js` ->->
+Currently the flow is. `static/admin/config.yml` -> `gatsby-node.js` ->
 `src/templates`(graphql page query has access to context params passed from `gatsby-node.js`) -> `src/containers`(graphql static query) ->
 `src/components`(dumb component) and for the cms preview templates.
 `src/cms/preview-templates`(graphql netlify cms query) -> `src/components`.

+# Mobile dev

+`yarn run mobile`
+and on mobile device connected to same network go to:
+`laptop-name.local:8000`

 # notes